 The author may choose to withhold their thesis from public view (an 'embargo') for up to five years, if, for instance, it contains commercially sensitive information, or potential for adaption into a book or journal article(s).

 English copyright law allows anyone to quote from published material, "for criticism and review or otherwise", providing your use is "fair dealing" and you attribute the quote to the original author.
-You may "quote" from images and audio-visual material as well as text.
+You may "quote" excerpts from audio and visual imagery as well as text.

-Providing your quote is clearly attributed, there's no need to identify the copyright status or rights-holder in your bibliography or in-text citation.
+You do not need the rights-holder's permission for an attributed quote.
+There is no need to identify the copyright status or rights-holder in your bibliography or in-text citation.

-There's no limit to the length of your quote, although you should be prepared to justify why you needed to reproduce the amount that you chose in order to illustrate your point.
-It's arguably not "fair dealing" to rely on the Quotation defence when reproducing material which could have a market value in its own right, such as a poem or photograph.
+There's no limit to the length of your quote, although you should be prepared to justify why you needed to reproduce the amount that you chose in order to make your point.
+It's arguably not "fair dealing" to rely on the Quotation defence when reproducing material which could have a market value in its own right, such as a poem, photograph or artwork.

 You should be particularly careful when reproducing other people's figures, illustrations or photographs in your thesis, as the copyright status may not be clearcut.